 You can drive nearly to the southern park boundary at Caño Blanco Dock, but if you want to visit the main station of Tortuguero National Park and the turtle nesting beaches you’ll arrive by boat or air.

 Getting to Tortuguero Beach and National Park

-There are four options for arriving by water as shown by the dark blue launcha routes on the map below (see other boat routes in Costa Rica).
+There are four options for arriving by water as shown by the blue launcha routes on the map below (see other boat routes in Costa Rica).

 La Pavona – Lodges & Tours, Public Bus & Rental Vehicle Access